What are Online Payment Companies?

 2. More effective and efficient transactions

 Transactions are more effective and efficient.
-It is because transactions are made in seconds, ensuring simplicity and speed.
+This is because transactions are made in seconds, ensuring simplicity and speed.

 3. Convenient means of payment